Frequently Asked Questions

 Can I temper my glass?

-Yes, at CustomAquariums.com we have a full glass fabrication capability and would be happy to drill whatever holes you need and do any other fabrication within our ability for a reasonable extra charge prior to tempering.
-You must drill your holes PRIOR to tempering.
-Once the glass is tempered, it cannot be drilled later.
+Yes, we have a full glass fabrication capability and we’ll drill whatever holes you need and do any other fabrication within our ability for a reasonable extra charge before tempering.
+Holes must be drilled PRIOR to tempering.
+Once the glass is tempered, it can’t be drilled later.

 Back to Top